Skip to main content

 Geology

-Grábrókargígar formed approximately 4,000 years ago during an eruption along a seven-kilometer volcanic fissure, creating three aligned craters: Grábrók (the largest at 170 meters), Rauðbrók (Red Crater), and Smábrók (Small Crater).
-The system belongs to the Ljósufjöll volcanic system within the Snæfellsnes volcanic zone, a peripheral volcanic zone distinct from Iceland's main rift zones.
-The eruption produced a 33-square-kilometer lava field that blocked the Norðurá River, impounding water to form Lake Hreðavatn.
-The craters are classic scoria cones built from volcanic fragments ejected during the eruption, with characteristic red and grey coloration from oxidized and unoxidized material.
-Today, Grábrók shows no signs of volcanic activity, with no hot springs, steam vents, or geothermal features present.
+Grábrókargígar formed approximately 3,500–4,000 years ago during an eruption along a volcanic fissure, creating three aligned craters: Stóra-Grábrók (the largest), Litla-Grábrók, and Grábrókarfell.
+[1] The system belongs to the Ljósufjöll volcanic system, a peripheral volcanic zone extending westward into the Snæfellsnes Peninsula.
+The eruption produced a lava field (Grábrókarhraun) that covers much of the Norðurárdalur valley and dammed the Norðurá River, impounding water to form Lake Hreðavatn.
+The craters are classic scoria cones built from volcanic fragments ejected during the eruption, with characteristic red and grey colouration from oxidised and unoxidised material.
+Litla-Grábrók has largely disappeared due to quarrying before 1962; St��ra-Grábrók and Grábrókarfell remain prominent landscape features today.
+[1]

 Climate And Weather

-Grábrókargígar experiences West Iceland's maritime subarctic climate, characterized by cool summers and relatively mild winters compared to inland areas.
+Grábrókargígar experiences West Iceland's maritime subarctic climate, characterised by cool summers and relatively mild winters compared to inland areas.
 The site's location near the highland-lowland boundary exposes it to variable weather conditions and frequent wind.
 Summer temperatures typically range from 10 to 15 degrees Celsius, while winter temperatures fluctuate around freezing.
-Annual precipitation averages 800-1,000 millimeters, falling as rain during warmer months and snow in winter.
+Annual precipitation averages 800–1,000 millimetres, falling as rain during warmer months and snow in winter.
 The exposed crater rim experiences stronger winds than sheltered areas, and weather can change rapidly.
 Clear days provide exceptional visibility from the crater rim, offering views across the Borgarfjörður valley to distant mountains and glaciers.

 Human History